luucamay/aji-de-fideo-api/README.md

 * The end to end points are already created!
 * Strongly suggest to use MongoDB because it is easier.
 * There is a docker boilerplate to set up the endpoint
+* Hello world of NodeJS is the creation of an HTTP Server

 ## API Client Checklist